imrany/File-share/README.md

 # Wekafile
-Wekafile is a cloud storage and a file sharing company that offers an affordable way of store and share files on the clouds plus with a browser file manager that enables users to store, edit, delete and retrieve files offline.
+Wekafile is a cloud storage and a file sharing company.
+We offer an affordable means of storing and sharing files on the clouds, with a browser file-manager that would enable users to store, edit, delete and retrieve files on the device.

-With the lastest browwser features your would be able to manage and share your files offline within Wekafile's webapp.
+With the lastest browser features, you would be able to manage and share your files offline within Wekafile's webapp.

-We've took leverage of progressive web app technology to protect a better user experience.
+We've took leverage of progressive web app technology to provide a better user experience.

 # Legal Information